Get Started

 2. What does it consume or rely on?

-3. What must remain true even if the implementation changes?
+3. What must remain true even if the implementation changes (its invariants)?

 4. What does not belong here?